dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 unavailabilty.
 As such, it may be unnecessary to replicate these services if the primary interest is rolling upgrades.

-The following is a list of non-critical replicable services in dCache 2.16.
+The following is a list of non-critical replicable services in dCache 6.2.

+### `cleaner`

+Cleaner is fully replicable.
+Several instances must share the same database as requests from doors will be load balanced over all physical instances.
+The configuration should be synchronized such that all instances are configured the same way.

 ### `admin`